InvestEngine Review (2026):

 The real cost of investing with InvestEngine

-The headline “0% platform fee” is accurate for DIY accounts.
-What matters is what sits underneath it — the fund-level charges you pay regardless of platform.
+The headline “0% platform fee” is accurate for all DIY accounts — including the SIPP, following InvestEngine’s removal of its 0.15% pension fee in December 2024.
+What sits underneath is the fund-level charges you pay regardless of platform.

 |---|---|---|